entando/entando-docs/vuepress/docs/next/tutorials/backend-developers/generate-microservices-and-micro-frontends.md

     -   Which is the organization name to use when publishing the docker image?
 [YOUR-DOCKER-HUB-ORGANIZATION-OR-USERNAME].
 This is the organization under which your microservice docker image will be published.
 See
        [Blueprint to Component Repository](../ecr/tutorials/from-blueprint-to-de.md) to change this later.

+    -   Select Always for “Would you like to generate micro frontends when creating entities?“.
+It will always generate microfrontend widgets during entities generation, without the need to specify it each time

     -   i18n: Yes

     -   Pick a default language